TStupariu/vboard-thesis/Licenta.md

 SVG graphics work pretty well performance-wise.
 Moreover, since they are vector graphics they scale really well.
 The problem is that graphics display is not the only requirement.
 Allowing users to create them is also extremely important.
 Such advanced SVG tooling is trickier at best.
 The handling of shapes, text or other types of primitive graphics is harder to implement and doesn't make too much sense in a SVG environment.

 Flash could be a viable option, but it is an old technology that has started to lack support in the recent years.
 First and foremost, users do need a plugin for running flash applications which makes it much less user friendly.
-Secondly, Flash's developer, Adobe, responsible for building, maintaining and supporting the technology has released statements that Flash support will be dropped by the year 2020 [https://support.google.com/chrome/answer/6258784?co=GENIE.Platform%3DDesktop&hl=en].
+Secondly, Flash's developer, Adobe, responsible for building, maintaining and supporting the technology has released statements that Flash support will be dropped by the year 2020.
+The things that made Flash stand out in the earlier days is most of the  times no longer unique or needed since other web standards have come to take their spot.

-@TStupariu linkul de mai sus nu e bun ca referinta.
-E gen stack overflow sau wikipedia. daca intri pe link, dai de altul: https://www.blog.google/products/chrome/saying-goodbye-flash-chrome/ si apoi dai de alt link: https://blogs.adobe.com/conversations/2017/07/adobe-flash-update.html Noah asta ultimul e referinta calumea.
-Din referinte dinastea poti lua si bucati de text, reformula etc sa pui mai detaliat explicatii in licenta...
+[Adobe drops Flash support]: https://theblog.adobe.com/adobe-flash-update/	"Flash Dropped by Adobe"

+> But as open standards like HTML5, WebGL and WebAssembly have matured over the past several years, most now provide many of the capabilities and functionalities that plugins pioneered and have become a viable alternative for content on the web.
+Over time, we’ve seen helper apps evolve to become plugins, and more recently, have seen many of these plugin capabilities get incorporated into open web standards.
+Today, most browser vendors are integrating capabilities once provided by plugins directly into browsers and deprecating plugins.

 ## 2.2 Streaming Approaches

 Streaming in general is an action that requires a lot of resources, both computational and network ones.
-Traditionally, streaming has been done through standalone servers user exactly for that purpose.
+Traditionally, streaming has been done through standalone servers used exactly for that purpose.
 While they do produce decent scalability for a big number of concurrent users trying to watch a stream they also introduce a couple problems with the main one being high costs.
 The server cost is highest since it is a resource hungry activity.
 Therefore maintenance and scalability can be quite costly.
 Further more, since this application is made for small rooms of people it will not directly benefit from the ability to handle a great amount of users watching a stream at the same time.

+[Cost of building a website like Twitch]: https://themindstudios.com/blog/how-much-does-it-cost-to-build-a-streaming-website-like-twitch-tv/	"Twitch Costs"